-[&]quot;... as the Cold War waned, so did the notion that nuclear weapons could be used to fight a war.
+&lt;sup>128 "... as the Cold War waned, so did the notion that nuclear weapons could be used to fight a war.
 While Washington did not give up its option to make the first use of nuclear weapons against a Warsaw Pact attack, it cast the use of such weapons as a last resort.
 With the end of the Cold War, the need for nuclear weapons seemed to fade further."
 Gordon, Michael R. Nuclear Arms For Deterrence or Fighting?
-New York Times, March 11, 2002. p.
+New York Times, Mar.
+11, 2002. p.
 1.

-The Bush Administration's description of the role of nuclear weapons differs sharply from the views advocated by many analysts over the last decade, but it is more consistent with official policies and posture adopted by the Clinton Administration.
-The Bush Administration assumes that nuclear weapons will be a part of U.S. security strategy for at least the next 50 years.
-Given this time frame, the NPR recommends that the United States begin now to develop weapons systems that will enter the force in the years between 2020 and 2040.
-Therefore the Administration clearly does not assume that the current systems in the U.S. nuclear arsenal will be the last.
-The Administration also has a role for nuclear weapons that goes well beyond a "weapon of last resort" designed to deter only nuclear attack.
+goes well beyond a "weapon of last resort" designed to deter only nuclear attack.
 The Administration not only argues that nuclear weapons can deter chemical, biological, and conventional attack, it believes they can do more than just deter attack.
 It has argued that they can also be used to assure allies of U.S. commitments, dissuade adversaries from acquiring weapons of mass destruction or threatening the United States, and defeat adversaries by destroying critical targets if deterrence fails.
 This last objective has contributed to the Administration's interest in developing new types of nuclear weapons that can threaten hardened and deeply buried targets.

 The Administration has argued, however, that this expanded role for nuclear weapons does not mean that the United States is increasing its reliance on nuclear weapons.
 It has noted that the addition of missile defenses and precision-guided conventional weapons to U.S. deterrent forces will give the President a greater number of options in a crisis and actually reduce the likelihood of nuclear use.
 Critics, however, question this logic, arguing that the Administration's approach will blur the distinction between nuclear and conventional weapons and increase the likelihood of nuclear use.
 According to one analyst, the Administration has outlined a role for nuclear weapons that emphasizes war-fighting over deterrence.
-He has argued that "if military planners are now to consider the nuclear option any time they confront a surprising military development, the distinction between nuclear and nonnuclear options fades away."130 Others have also concluded that the Administration's plan will increase U.S. reliance on nuclear weapons.
+He has argued that "if military planners are now to consider the nuclear option any time they confront a surprising military development, the distinction between nuclear and nonnuclear options fades away."
+Others have also concluded that the Administration's plan will increase U.S. reliance on nuclear weapons.
 Former Senator Sam Nunn, former Secretary of Defense William Perry, and retired General Eugene Habiger wrote that the Administration's policy is "expanding options for nuclear attacks, widening the number of targeted nations and developing new nuclear weapons variants."
-They note that "each of these ideas may have a plausible military rationale," but "their collective effect is to suggest that the nation with the world's most powerful conventional forces is actually increasing its reliance on nuclear forces."131
+They note that "each of these ideas may have a plausible military rationale," but "their collective effect is to suggest that the nation with the world's most powerful conventional forces is actually increasing its reliance on nuclear forces."130

 Some critics of the Administration's policy continue to argue for a far more limited role for nuclear weapons in U.S. defense and security policy.
 They question whether threats to use nuclear weapons in response to anything other than a nuclear attack would be either necessary or credible.
-Therefore, according to one analyst,
+Therefore, according to one analyst, "the U.S. would be far better served by adopting a genuinely new nuclear posture, one that maintains nuclear weapons only to deter nuclear attack.
+Given the awesome power of U.S. conventional forces, we do not need nuclear weapons for any other purpose, even to deter a chemical or biological attack."
+Furthermore, given the long-standing "taboo" against the use of nuclear weapons, some argue that the United States would enhance its standing in the international community if it sought to reduce, rather than expand, the role of nuclear weapons in international affairs.